isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-25-oauth2-jwt-hybrid-architecture.md

 ---
 layout: post
-title: OAuth2 + JWT Hybrid Architecture
+title: OAuth2/JWT/SSO with SpringBoot
 ---

 _This is a design overview not a how-to guide!_

 When it comes to software engineering , one of the greatest nightmares is `Authentication and Authorization`.
 It is a huge area of knowledge and hard time on implementation.
-Also it is evolving, even making it is more complex!
+Also it is evolving, even making it - is more complex!

 <p align="center">
 <img src="{{ site.url }}/assets/img/oauth2.png"